Ewan-K/Information-Visualization/README.md

 ## Build

-Run 'python main.py' in command line to start the host.
-Then input 'http://localhost:12345/Cov' in Web Browser address bar to see the target webpage.
+Run 'python main.py' in command line to start the host, then input 'http://localhost:12345/Cov' in Web Browser address bar to see the target webpage.

 ## Guideline